Zhou-Hangyu/allclear/README.md

 # allclear

+`AllClear` is a comprehensive dataset/benchmark for cloud detection and removal.

 ## Setup
 `AllClear` comes with minimal package requirements.
 To further facilitate environment setup, you can use the provided `benchmark_dependencies.yml` to update your existing conda environment for benchmarking purposes.
 Please run the following